HaidenD/Positivity/src/presentation.md

 * Invite a team member who is not in the "in crowd" and invite them to a team activity.
 * Have more empathy in your next disagreement.
-* Find opportunity to praise another team members contributions in front of people/team members.
+* Find opportunity to praise another team member's contributions in front of people/team members.

---
+-v-

 * Be supportive
 * Listen with empathy